allfed/mink/README.md

 ### A Note about years

 The specific list of years listed in the scenarios file should be selected with the following in mind:
- - The number of years run by DSSAT is equal to the last year selected in scenarios, plus two.
-So if you go from year 3 to 9, 11 years will be run (using WTH file years 1 through 11).
-See next point.
+ - The number of years run by DSSAT is dynamically calculated based on the years array in your scenario configuration.
+It is calculated as `nFakeYears = last year - first year + 1`.
+For example, if you specify years [3, 4, 5, 6, 7, 8, 9], DSSAT will run 7 years (9-3+1).
- - The WTH files need two years of aclimatization before DSSAT is able to accurately report results.
-Therefore, you must add two years to the weather file number in order to get the number that is shown in the processed results.
-That's also why the number of years plus two is the number of years actually run by DSSAT.
-     - For example, let's say WTH files run from year 01xxx to 15xxx where xxx is the 3 digit day number (from day 1 to day 365)
-     - Let's say for the climate run you're interested in, you want to look at yields which were planting on calendar year 5.
-     - In that case, you would enter year 3 as the first year in your scenario file, as year 1 and 2 are both years where there is no nuclear winter during any crop's growing season.
+ - The starting planting year is set to the first year in your years array (e.g., 3 in the example above).
+ - The years in the config correspond directly to the years of the weather file.
+ - DSSAT requires a 90-day spinup/acclimatization period before planting.
+Because of this requirement, you should never set the first year as year 1 in your scenario configuration, as this would not allow for the full spinup period.
+Instead, year 2 of the weather files or later should be used as the starting year.

 ## Development